 Osteoarthritis (OA) is a fact of life for most Canadians.
-“Live long enough and you can pretty much count on developing arthritis.”1 Over 4 million Canadians or 1 in 6 people need to seek treatment for OA.2 The arthritis burden has been exacerbated with the difficulties associated with both the Non-Steroidal Anti-Inflammatory and Cox-2 inhibitors prescriptive treatment.2 At EPA we have reviewed our OA – Hip and Knee program that was initiated 10 years ago and are pleased to update our physicians with the benefits of physiotherapy.
+“Live long enough and you can pretty much count on developing arthritis.”1 Over 4 million Canadians or 1 in 6 people need to seek treatment for OA.2 The arthritis burden has been exacerbated with the difficulties associated with both the Non-Steroidal Anti-Inflammatory (NSAIDs) and Cox-2 inhibitors prescriptive treatment.2 At EPA we have reviewed our OA – Hip and Knee program that was initiated 10 years ago and are pleased to update our physicians with the benefits of physiotherapy.
 Our OA program educates and counsels patients on the detrimental effects of under-using a joint.
 Patients are taught an exercise regime that balances rest with activity, joint protection with joint unloading, weight-bearing with non-weight bearing, and finally aerobic with non-aerobic exercise.
 Through our extensive exercise component we achieve our first goal of increasing our patient’s function.
 Our second goal of pain reduction can be achieved with the above and in conjunction with additional interventions such as manual therapy, taping, acupuncture and transcutaneous nerve stimulation.

 In 2004 The Cochrane Database of Systematic Reviews detailed the effects of exercise for osteoarthritis of the hip or knee.
 3 Their overall objective was to “determine whether land based therapeutic exercise is beneficial for people with OA of the hip or knee in terms of reduced joint pain, improved physical function and/or the patient’s global assessment of therapeutic effectiveness.”3 A closer examination at the 17 studies with 2562 participants with knee OA who reported improvements in pain and self reported function, will form the foundation for our land based exercise regime.
 Consistent with the OA knee literature4, graduated quadriceps exercises are utilized to achieve both unloaded joint strengthening and closed chain functional strengthening.
 The graduation progresses from isometric quadriceps (Figure 1) and hamstring contractions, to dynamic resistance exercises and finally to closed chain functional exercises like a unilateral step- ups (Figure2).
 Studies confirm that over a 16-week period significant strength changes that correlate to increase ability to climb stairs and get up from a floor level position5 are attainable with these exercises.